Ongoing Class Registration

 - Ballet skirts and leg warmers may be worn only with permission of the instructor giving the class; Rubber or plastic warm up pants are not allowed in class

 - Street clothes may not be worn over ballet attire; A ballet sweater may be worn

-- Pointed shoes should be secured with elastics and ribbons
+- Pointe shoes should be secured with elastics and ribbons

 - Girls hair must be pulled back off the face in a secure, neat ballet bun

 - Jewelry or watches are not permitted; Small earrings are allowed for pierced ears